-The 20% of the Company's shares is held by the state holding company Sociedad Estatal de Participaciones Industriales (SEPI) and the remaining 80% are free float, although, as it will be explained below, any other shareholder can hold more than a 5% of the share capital.

-The free float includes a high percentage of foreign shareholders, especially institutional investors, which according to the latest information (April 2017) held almost 66% of the share capital (out of which around 50% of it is located in the United Kingdom and the USA).
+20% of the Company's shares are held by the state holding company Sociedad Estatal de Participaciones Industriales (SEPI) and the remaining 80% are free float, although, as it will be explained below, no other shareholder can hold more than a 5% of the share capital.
+The free float includes a high percentage of foreign shareholders, especially institutional investors, which according to the latest information (April 2018) held almost 66% of the share capital (of which around 54% is located in the United Kingdom and the USA, countries that are particularly demanding in terms of good corporate governance].
 That is why the Board of Directors gives such importance to the international corporate governance practices and recommendations required by its shareholders.